VoltDB/voltdb/examples/geospatial/README.md

 https://voltdb.com/blog/aging-out-data-voltdb

 ## Performance
 We've rate-limited the number of transactions in this application to 10,000/s.
 At any given time there are 100 active bids, so we're doing about one million CONTAINS operations per second, with each ad request being completed with sub-millisecond latency on average.
-Naturally, these figures are for the hardware upon which we devloped this app, and your mileage may vary.
+Naturally, these figures are for the hardware upon which we developed this app, and your mileage may vary.

 Currently, each ad request must scan many rows of the bids table to find matching bids.
 In future versions of VoltDB, geospatial indexes will provide a many-fold increase to throughput, allowing us to handle many more active bids, and more frequent ad requests with ease.